-God is ALL over my thankfuls.
-My whole journal is to thank him for what He has blessed me with.
+God is all over my thankfuls.
+My whole journal is devoted to thanking him for what He has blessed me with.
 Having Him in my life allows me to carry on through the hard parts because I know he has a great plan for me.
 I don’t have to worry about what is going to happen to me: it is in His hands, not mine.

 Whenever I need advice, help, or comfort I can turn to God, in prayer or in the Bible.
 The fact that I can talk to him anytime and anywhere I want to gives me a special kind of comfort I can’t get elsewhere.